NHMDenmark/pinned-datamatrix-label-generator/README.md

 ## Installation

-Requires Python 3.10 or later.
+Requires Python 3.10 or 3.11.
+3.12 is not tested for [pylibdmtx](https://github.com/NaturalHistoryMuseum/pylibdmtx).

 **Prerequisites**: Ensure that `git` is installed on your system for the following installation methods.